Kitware/CMake/Help/manual/ctest.1.rst

   A JSON object specifying the version components.
 Its members are:

   ``major``
-    A non-negative integer specifying the major version component.
+    A positive integer specifying the major version component of the JSON object model.
   ``minor``
-    A non-negative integer specifying the minor version component.
+    A non-negative integer specifying the minor version component of the JSON object model.

 ``backtraceGraph``
     JSON object representing backtrace information with the